lucas-mior/brn2/cbase/c-guidelines.md

     + if you are inside a callback that would be infeasible to pass an arena pointer
     + possible other reasons
-  * For tracking ownership, you can use handlers to a specific module of the program that is responsible for allocating and freeing its objects.
+  * For tracking ownership, you can use handlers to a specific module/type of the program that is responsible for allocating and freeing its objects.
 A good example is `cbase/hash.c`
   * For dynamic arrays, use the generic arrays defined in `cbase/array.c`, if possible.